ErpNetDocs/tech/modules/logistics/wms/composite-products/control-levels.md

 * **Level 2 - Just preview totals**

 The app displays a screen with summarized information for the components of the product from its definition and the executed quantities for the selected order.
 The information available for counting or checking, but does not require rescanning of the components.
-The worker certifies that he has completed the check by pressing the Finish button.
+The workers certifiy that they hav completed the check by pressing the Finish button.

 ![Level 2](pictures/level2.png)